lablup/rraft-py/README.md

 This binding was created to resolve this problem and to make it possible to integrate your Python code with *low-level Raft implementation*.

+### When to use and when not to use

+This library is a binding for raft-rs and only contains an implementation of the consensus module.
+Therefore, you need to write the logic for both the transport and storage layers yourself.
+If you just want to quickly implement a raft implementation in your Python application, using this library may not be suitable.
+I'd recommend considering using libraries such as [PySyncObj](https://github.com/bakwc/PySyncObj) personally.

+However, if you want to integrate *well-tested* Raft implementation that is reliable for production-level use in Python, or if you want to change the transport layer to a different layer according to your use-case, or if you want to change *fine-grained* settings values, this binding might be your good starting point.

 ### Disclaimer

 This library works differently from other *Python* libraries to handle differences in memory management.